| The resins used vary. The earliest resins used, back in the 1960s,

 Occasionally buyers will happily accept a boat with

-high moisture content or blisters - on the ground that they can
+high moisture content or obvious blisters - on the ground that they can

 haggle down the price as a result.
 They then may or may not then